Case Type: Race Discrimination

 Were you discriminated by the US Marshals Service?

 Mr. Sanford, along with a team led by Saba Bireda, a partner in the Washington, DC office and Co-Chair of the Firm’s Discrimination and Harassment Practice Group, represents the original complainant and class agent, Matthew F. Fogg, six other class agents and the class in the matter, now cited as Matthew F. Fogg v.
-William Barr, Attorney General, Department of Justice.
+Merrick Garland, Attorney General, Department of Justice.
 To read more about Mr. Sanford and the cases he has worked on, click this link.

 An Administrative Judge was assigned to the case in 2016 and an Amended Class Charge was filed in 2017.
 That amended charge noted the pervasive legacy of race discrimination at the Marshals Service and alleged claims of class-wide racial discrimination, including in promotions, headquarters assignments, and recruitment and hiring.
 The Administrative Judge approved the Amended Class Charge and certified a class that includes all current and former African American Deputy U.S. Marshals and those Detention Enforcement Officers who applied to be deputies who were subjected to USMS policies and practices regarding promotions, including reassignments and transfers, Headquarters Division assignments, hiring, and recruitment from January 23, 1994, to present.